 Challenging the exclusion of humanists from the local bodies responsible for setting religious education syllabuses, and, as part of a test case, forcing one local authority to accept the error of its decision to deny humanist membership.

 Intervening at the UN Human Rights Council in Geneva to call out the Government’s record on children’s rights, particularly with regard to state-funded discrimination against and indoctrination of children as a result of their ongoing support for faith schools.

 Further successes include:

-Generating significant media attention for Humanists UK campaigns work and policy areas, including an exposé of illegal religious schools on BBC Newsnight, stories in every major national newspaper, and coverage on national and local radio stations throughout England and Wales.
+Generating significant media attention for Humanists UK campaigns work, including stories in every national newspaper, and coverage on national and local TV and radio stations throughout England and Wales.

 Briefing MPs and peers, particularly members of the All Party Parliamentary Humanist Group (APPHG), on legislation related to ‘faith’ schools and education in Parliament, and organising debates in the House of Commons and House of Lords on relevant issues.

-With your donations, we’ll be able to employ our 'faith' schools campaigner for another year and continue to fund his efforts to curb the rise of religious influence and privilege in the education system.
-Any money donated over and above our target will be used exclusively on furthering Humanists UK’s education campaigns.
+With your donations, we’ll be able to employ our faith schools campaigner for another year and continue to fund his efforts to curb the rise of religious influence and privilege in the education system.
+Any money donated over and above our target will be used to further Humanists UK’s campaigns.

 If you’re a UK taxpayer, please also indicate that Humanists UK can claim Gift Aid on your donation so that we can reclaim 25p tax from HMRC for every £1 you donate.